-The Board believes that the members of the Audit Committee possess the combined knowledge, experience and background necessary to fulfill the Committee's mandate.
-Each of its members has the financial literacy within the meaning of Regulation 52-110 respecting Audit Committees adopted by the Canadian Securities Administrators.
+The Board believes that the members of the Audit Committee possess the combined knowledge, experience and profiles necessary to fulfill the Committee's mandate.
+Each of its members has the financial literacy within the meaning of audit committee rules adopted by the Canadian Securities Administrators.
 The members of the Committee have acquired the necessary knowledge and experience to fulfill their duties as members of the Committee, having served as chief executive officers, chief financial officers, executive officers, or directors of other corporations or through their academic backgrounds.